Benjamin Marlow: The Battle of Minorca and the trial of Admiral Byng

-The execution of Admiral Byng.
-Despite Marlow's pleas for clemency, Byng was executed on 14 March 1757.
+Byng's execution on 14 March 1757, which occurred despite Marlow's pleas for clemency.

-Facing 12 French ships of the line, Byng formed his 12 largest ships into a single line of battle with an auxiliary line of sixth rates and sloops (including Marlow’s Dolphin) parallel to the main line at the south west.
+Facing 12 French ships of the line, Byng formed his 12 largest ships into a single line of battle with an auxiliary line of sixth rates and sloops (including Marlow's Dolphin) parallel to the main line at the south west.
 During the ensuing battle the ships of the line took a considerable battering, and were left unrelieved by their auxiliaries.
 Byng displayed considerable caution and over-reliance on standard fighting procedures which ultimately prevented the Dolphin coming into effective cannon range of the French squadron.
 Several ships on both sides of the conflict were left damaged, and, following a Council of War at which Marlow was present, it was agreed that the fleet stood no chance of further damaging the French ships of relieving the garrison.
 Byng therefore gave orders to return to Gibraltar.

 While the battle itself was largely indecisive, in the absence of a clear British victory it was described as a defeat.
 The Admiralty charged Byng for breaching the Articles of War by failing to do all he could to fulfil his orders and support the garrison; he was court-martialled, found guilty and sentenced to death.
 Marlow was present at the trial and gave testimony as a witness.
 Despite the pleas of Marlow and others for clemency, Byng was executed on 14 March 1757 aboard in Portsmouth harbour.